About Jennifer

 Just a quick clarification: My full name is actually Jennifer Swantkowski.
 However, after fifty years of people struggling to pronounce or spell my name, I decided for the purpose of this website and my social media accounts, to make it a bit easier on all of us and go with the significantly shorter “Swan.”

-I believe the quote by Harry Stack Sullivan – “We are all more human than otherwise”- is most reflective of how I operate in my life both professionally and personally.
-I became aware at a young age that we had been granted this particular time slot here on Earth, it was not earned.
-My family, neighbors, colleagues, clients, students, and strangers alike were people who simply happened to have been granted the same slot, and we all had equal rights to take up our space in this world.
+I believe the quote by Harry Stack Sullivan— “We are all more human than otherwise”—is most reflective of how I operate in my life both professionally and personally.
+I became aware at an early age that we had been granted this particular time slot here on Earth, it was not earned.
+All of us have equal rights to accept our space for the brief time that we are here and make our contribution to this world as best we can.

 It was in college, after feeling a bit lost at sea for a few years following the death of my beloved Grandmother, that I decided that I wanted to study psychology.
-I then went on to earn a Masters degree and spent the next eight years in the field of grief, loss, and trauma.
-I worked in hospice, both with adults and children that were dying, as well as putting together a program on traumatic loss for families at a local bereavement center.
+I then went on to earn a master’s degree and spent the next eight years in the field of grief, loss, and trauma.
+I worked with both adults and children who were dying, and also put together a program on traumatic loss for families at a local bereavement center.

 A few years later, I returned to Houston to be closer to help my family as we rallied around a loved one navigating the perils of having been diagnosed with Early Onset Familial Alzheimer’s.
-Once in Houston, I served as an instructor at the University of Houston, began working at The Menninger Clinic providing family and individual therapy, served as an instructor for graduate fellows, and opened a private practice on the side.
+Once in Houston, I served as an instructor at the University of Houston, began working at The Menninger Clinic providing family and individual therapy, and opened a private practice on the side.

-6. Returning to life/work/family after incurring a medication adverse reaction or complicated discontinuation experience
+· Returning to life/work/family after incurring an adverse medication reaction or complicated discontinuation experience.

-Mentorship/consulting, as I see it, is about staying in the here and now, teaching the fundamentals necessary for one to navigate their particular circumstances and then providing on-going support and direction as one practices and develops those skills.
-For example, when I was learning how to play basketball as a kid, if my coach had taught me how to dribble, shoot or pass once or twice and then never showed up again leaving me to master these new skills on my own, I probably wouldn’t have learned how to be a successful point guard.
-I needed the on-going education, guidance, correction, support and I, like so many others, needed and benefited from having an external motivating force with me on a consistent basis.
-Later in life, when I first experienced anxiety that was disruptive to my day to day living, finding an experienced mentor who could help me not only develop new skills/strategies but to consistently support me as I made the necessary shifts, was both powerful and life changing.
+Mentorship/coaching/consulting, as I see it, is about staying in the here and now, teaching the fundamentals necessary for one to navigate their particular circumstances, and then providing ongoing support and direction as one practices and develops those skills.
+For example, when I was learning how to play basketball as a kid, if my coach had taught me how to dribble, shoot or pass once or twice and then never showed up again leaving me to master these new skills on my own, I wouldn’t have learned how to be a successful point guard.
+I needed the ongoing insights, guidance, correction, and support from a trusted coach.
+My performance improved considerably from having that external motivation and reinforcement on a consistent basis.
+Later in life, when I first experienced an array of disruptive anxious symptoms as a result of the medication injury, finding an experienced coach who could help me not only develop new skills and strategies but to consistently support me as I made the necessary shifts, was both powerful and life-changing.

 In a nutshell, my role is to help people drop bad habits of thought and behavior and to employ new strategies in their lives, one step at a time, over and over; to be courageous enough to take their shots, secure enough to handle the misses and enjoy the makes; and to be accountable for their behavior and actions while stepping out of scarcity and/or victim mentality to reach their goals and highest potential.